 Dr. Shweta Joshi

-The Joshi lab is focused on understanding the cellular and molecular mechanisms that regulate recruitment and activation of immunosuppressive myeloid cells in solid tumors.
+The Joshi lab is focused on understanding the cellular and molecular mechanisms that regulate the recruitment and activation of immunosuppressive myeloid cells in solid tumors.
 Cancer immunotherapy has recently revolutionized the field of cancer therapy.
-Despite the tremendous clinical success of immunotherapy over other cancer treatments, this approach has shown benefit to only some of the patients, while significant fraction of patients do not respond to this therapy.
-Immunosupressive myeloid cells and macrophages secrete IL-10, TGF-beta and arginase to promote immunosupression and to dampen anti-tumor immune repsonses which leads to failure of immunotherapy.
+Despite the tremendous clinical success of immunotherapy over other cancer treatments, this approach has shown benefit to only some of the patients, while a significant fraction of patients do not respond to this therapy.
+Immunosuppressive myeloid cells and macrophages secrete several cytokines to promote immunosuppression and to dampen anti-tumor immune responses which leads to failure of immunotherapy.
 Our lab uses genetic mouse models and human patient samples to investigate the interactions between immune cells and tumors.
-Currently, we are using transgenic mouse models of pancreatic ductal denocarcinoma and neuroblastoma to study the functional role of these innate immune cells in modulating tumor microenvironment.
+Currently, we are using transgenic mouse models of pancreatic ductal adenocarcinoma and neuroblastoma to study the functional role of these innate immune cells in modulating the tumor microenvironment.